mlopeland/hasura-react-starter-kit/README.md

-docker-compose exec frontend sh npm install npm run build npm start
+docker-compose exec frontend sh npm install npm run build npm run dev
 ```

 For a better experience, have two separate terminals running with backend and frontend.
 The frontend now should be exposed through a graphql API in `localhost:8081` and the frontend should be present as a next.js app running at `localhost:8082`.
+The `8080` also exposes the Hasura port, you can play with the `docker-compose` file to expose as many ports as you need.

 Your `docker ps` command should show something like this